Skip to content

 2.4 Deploy productpage, details, ratings

-In the istio-1.13.2\samples\bookinfo\platform\kube\bookinfo.yaml file, remove the part about deploying the reviews microservice.
-Deploy the Services and Deployments to the prod namespace and add annotations to all Deployment controllers and Pod templates to enable custom collection.
+In the istio-1.13.2\samples\bookinfo\platform\kube\bookinfo.yaml file, remove the part related to the deployment of the reviews microservice, deploy the Services and Deployments to the prod namespace, and add annotations to all Deployment controllers and Pod templates to enable custom collection for Pods.
 Modify the productpage image to the one created in the previous step.
 The complete file is as follows:

 # Copyright Istio Authors